AdeyAA/Employer-Health-Plan-Underwriting-Analysis/Underwriting_Analysis.md

 These numbers make up the baseline medical cost burden that the employer must fund.

 5. Loss Ratio
-     -Oberseved loss ratio: 50.18
+     -Observed loss ratio: 50.18
-This dataset shows claims exceeding premium contributions by an big margin, letting us know that premium funding is severly insufficient to cover medical expenses.
+We observed a loss ratio of 5018%.
+This dataset shows claims exceeding premium contributions by a big margin, letting us know that premium funding is severely insufficient to cover medical expenses.

 6. Predictability
-     -Observed coefficent of variation is 0.91
+     -Observed coefficient of variation is 0.91

-   A coefficient of variation near 1 indicted irregular claims.
-The level of predicitablity isn't suitable for alternate funding, the employer would have to assume claim risk.
+   A coefficient of variation near 1 indicated irregular claims.
+The level of predictability isn't suitable for alternate funding, the employer would have to assume claim risk.

-The final eligibilty conclusion, was that this group was not eligible for alternate funding.
-The group fails two critical reqiurements becasue they have an unsustaincable loss ratio and high claims unpredictablity.
-These tell us that claims are too large and unperdictable fot the employer to be able to assume risk umfer and alternate-funded health plan.
-This group would be better suited for a fully-insured plan because the risk and unpredictablilty of claims would be transfereed to the carrier, this would give the employer a chance with predictable costs and financial stability.
+The final eligibility conclusion was that this group was not eligible for alternate funding.
+The group fails two critical reqiurements becasue they have an unsustainable loss ratio and high claims unpredictability.
+These tell us that claims are too large and unperdictable fot the employer to be able to assume risk under an alternate-funded health plan.
+This group would be better suited for a fully-insured plan because the risk and unpredictability of claims would be transferred to the carrier, which would give the employer a chance at predictable costs and financial stability.